 Minor in Political Science

 To graduate with a minor in Political Science, students must complete 18 hours of course work (6 courses) in the department or through transfer or advanced placement credit.
 All minors are required to take PLSC 100, 101 and 102.
 The remaining three courses are elective and may be taken in any of the discipline's four subfields: American Politics, Comparative Politics, International Politics and Political Theory.
 Students must earn a grade of C- or better in a course for it to count toward the minor.
+As to double-counting of courses toward the political science minor and other majors or minors, the policy of the College of Arts and Sciences is that a minimum of 8 credit hours of political science must apply uniquely to each major and not simultaneously to another major or minor.
 Minors are not required to choose a Political Science faculty advisor but are encouraged to meet with faculty if they have questions or need advice.
 For faculty contact information, click here.

 Learning Outcomes and Professional Success